Claim: Graham crackers were named for a man who believed unhealthy diet led to sexual excess.

 Although Graham had his adherents during his lifetime, he was mostly regarded as a bit of a nut.
 Still, there were those who followed his recommendations and happily incarcerated themselves in “Graham boarding houses” in New York and Boston as part of the health craze he inspired.
 A high-fiber vegetarian diet wasn’t the only thing he pushed; he was also strongly against the use of tobacco or alcohol and advocated fresh air, exercise, and a good night’s sleep, all excellent components of a healthy

-Who actually produced the first 'graham crackers' — so named because they were made of the unsifted wheat flour that Sylvester Graham promoted — is the subject of dispute.
-Some sources assert Graham himself invented the snack in 1829; others claim the graham cracker did not come into being until 1882, 31 years after Graham's death.
-(The latter date appears to be based on the year recipes for graham crackers started appearing in cookbooks.)
+Who actually produced the first ‘graham crackers’ — so named because they were made of the unsifted wheat flour that Sylvester Graham promoted — is the subject of dispute.
+Some sources assert Graham himself invented the snack in 1829; others claim the graham cracker did not come into being until 1882,

 Many bakers tried to market the crackers, but it wasn’t until 1898 that the National Biscuit Company (now Nabisco) made any real inroads into the market with their Nabisco Graham Crackers product.
 Nabisco achieved even greater success with their Honey Maid line, introduced in 1925, which boosted the original graham flavor through the addition of honey.

 Today’s graham crackers are made with bleached white flour, a deviation that would have set Sylvester Graham to spinning in his grave — he regarded refined flour as one of the world’s great dietary evils.